rakshabesafe/pptagent/README.md

 ### B. RAG Pipeline (LangGraph Orchestration)
 - The natural language query is embedded and sent to the vector database to perform similarity search across all stored PPT metadata.
-- Retrieve a ranked list of relevant PPT files, with each result accompanied by a rational explanation—why the file is related (e.g., matching text, similar architecture diagram, relevant comments).[10][11][12][13]
+- Retrieve a ranked list of relevant PPT files, with each result accompanied by a rational explanation—why the file is related (e.g., matching text, similar architecture diagram, relevant comments).
 - Optionally, provide runners-up with lower relevance scores and their rationales.

 ## Component Interaction Diagram